 7.2.6 Loose Beets In some conditions beets may be knocked loose from the ground which prevents them from being harvested.
-In conditions were this is happening, the best way to minimize that is to raise the flail height as high as possible while still removing the petioles.
+The best way to minimize this is to raise the flail height as high as possible while still removing the petioles.
 This will provide less aggressive impacts to the beet.
 Adjusting travel speed doesn't help much and in some cases will be worse for this condition as the tangential velocity of the flails is much greater than any fractional change from reducing travel speed.
 Instead, if raising flail height doesn't provide enough relief, lowering the PTO rpm in conjunction with reducing travel speeds will provide a less aggressive impact on the beets.
 This should be done in addition to raising the flail height.